-On August 12, 2013, the Company's 100% owned subsidiary, The William Carter Company ("TWCC") issued \$400 million principal amount of senior notes (the "senior notes") at par, bearing interest at a rate of 5.25% per annum, and maturing on August 15, 2021, all of which were outstanding as of December 28, 2013.
-TWCC received net proceeds from the offering of the senior notes of approximately \$394.2 million, after deducting bank fees.
-Approximately \$7.0 million, including both bank fees and other third party expenses, has been capitalized in connection with the issuance and is being amortized over the term of the senior notes.
+On August 12, 2013, the Company's 100% owned subsidiary, The William Carter Company ("TWCC") issued \$400 million principal amount of senior notes (the "senior notes") at par, bearing interest at a rate of 5.25% per annum, and maturing on August 15, 2021, all of which were outstanding as of January 3, 2015.
+At issuance, TWCC received net proceeds from the offering of the senior notes of approximately \$394.2 million, after deducting bank fees.
+Approximately \$7.0 million, including both bank fees and other third party expenses, was capitalized in connection with the issuance and is being amortized over the term of the senior notes.